-Learn how to make perfect Yorkshire puddings from scratch with our simple recipe.
-After all, no Sunday roast is ever complete without them… Our top tip for making crisp-yet-fluffy Yorkies is to keep the oven door closed while they cook and for the oil to be piping hot before you pour the batter in.
+Nothing beats Yorkshire puddings made from scratch.
+Our top tip for making crisp-yet-fluffy puds is to keep the oven door closed while they cook, and for the oil to be piping hot before you pour the batter in.

 140g plain flour